JacobTX/RIYA-Project/README.md

 # RIYA-Project

-Code and Resources used as part of the RIYA project in Summer 2024
+This repository contains the code and resources used as part of the RIYA project in the Summer of 2024.
+The project focused on the 'Dynamics of Quasi-Zero Stiffness (QZS) Isolators' for applications involving vibration isolation.